visprex/visprex/README.md

 ### Histogram
 ![hist](https://github.com/KengoA/visprex/assets/20113339/7fb3fd86-921d-4f99-a92e-92621bee8ce2)

 There are built-in data transformation methods e.g. mean centering, natural log and base-10 log transformations.
-These wil help you find log-linear or log-log linear relationship between variables.
 ![hist_log10](https://github.com/KengoA/visprex/assets/20113339/fb6ebf6f-9600-4ac0-b226-3faf832ec618)

 ### Scatterplot
-You can choose two variables to investigate their relationship.
+You can choose two variables to visualise on a 2D scatterplot.
 The variable you choose first will show up on the X-axis and the second variable will be on the Y-axis.
+Data transformation methods will help you find a log-linear or log-log linear relationship between variables.
 Hovering over individual points will show you the details of that instance.
 ![scatter](https://github.com/KengoA/visprex/assets/20113339/2c3dfa55-72c5-4039-b84d-539c01a816dd)